gpufit/Gpufit/docs/customization.rst

 Future releases
 ---------------

-A disadvantage of the Gpufit library, when compared with established CPU-based curve fitting packages, is that in order to add or modify a fit model function or a fit estimator, the library must be recompiled.
+A current disadvantage of the Gpufit library, when compared with established CPU-based curve fitting packages, is that in order to add or modify a fit model function or a fit estimator, the library must be recompiled.
 We anticipate that this limitation can be overcome in future releases of the library, by employing run-time compilation of the CUDA code.